 Planting three or four plants per container is ideal, allowing room for growth.
 Try:

 - small Asian eggplant

 - chives, mint and thyme

-- water regularly as they dry our more easily than the garden
+- Water regularly as they dry our more easily than in the garden.

-It is not difficult to grow food in hanging gardeners.
+It is not difficult to grow food in hanging gardens.
 It takes a little planning, patience and knowledge of planting techniques.